haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests

 - setting up wdio:
-  - we seem to be missing a file when trying to load it when setting up the initial presets (e.g. the default presets directory doesn't seem to exist, or something, need to narrow down the error more) it looks like it just can't find the directory at all
-  - question: did this preset thing ever work? try ruunning as web extension
+  - some basic motion tests work
+  - *BUT* when we switch to headless mode, keybindings don't seem to be working anymore
+    - I've confirmed that we get a notification indicating that the bindings were indeed loaded.
+    - clicking in the editor directly before the test doesn't seem to do the trick
+    - my guess is that I'm just typing in text; this should be clear if I show the output of `editor.getText()`, but I'm having trouble because this seems to yield an empty string (but only when in headless mode)
+      - okay: bottom line, this extension clearly isn't working very well in headless mode, so let's abandon that feature for now -

 - debugging existing tests:
   - commandState — for the final test, movement doesn't seem to actually occur